-This step can add clarity to the fee conversation.
+The intention of this first step is to add clarity to the fee conversation.
 You’ll want to consider the following questions:

 - How frequently do you talk about your advisory fee with clients?

-Address your fee at your initial meeting and every time you're in front of clients.
-The better your clients understand the services you provide and what they’re paying for, the less likely that your fee will become an issue.
+Talk about your fee at your initial meeting and every time you meet with clients.
+The better your clients understand the services you provide and what they’re paying for, the less likely they’ll be to question your fee.

-Being clear and concise is crucial.
-At one of our in-house coaching programs, Power in Practice, my team offers a presentation on fees.
-Afterword, Joni Youngwirth, managing principal, practice management, typically asks advisors to role-play a conversation with a client.
+Clarity is crucial.
+At one of Commonwealth’s in-house coaching programs, Power in Practice, we offer a presentation on fees.
+Afterward, Joni Youngwirth, managing principal, practice management, typically asks advisors to role-play a conversation with a client.
 She acts as the client, and the mock discussions revolve around adjusting advisory fees.
-During these sessions, I’ve noticed that some advisors tend to ramble or use terms that clients might not understand.
+During these sessions, I’ve noticed that some advisors tend to ramble or use industry jargon that can both irritate and confuse clients.

-So, when discussing your fees with clients, remember that long responses can seem insincere.
-On the other hand, keeping your explanation short and simple helps build trust.
-You'll also want to remember that using industry language sometimes doesn't ring true with clients.
+When discussing your fee, remember that long responses can seem insincere, while keeping your explanation short and simple, with language clients understand, can help build trust.
 For example, it’s better to talk in terms of actual dollars than of basis points.
-Ultimately, the goal is to articulate the services included in your fee and how the fee is calculated.
+Ultimately, the goal is to clearly articulate the services included in your fee and how the fee is calculated.

 Another step you can take to help ensure that your clients are clear about your fees is to have a written fee schedule.
-A key component of your practice, it can:
+As a key component of your practice, your fee schedule can: